1337hero/boldandadventurous.com/_posts/2015-12-19-our-diy-lithium-battery-upgrade-pt-1.md

 I chose the Elite EMS since I could get everything from the same source.
 And it had a couple of extra features, a remote display and included a battery capacity monitor.
 And it also monitors cell temperature.
 Clean Power Auto offers most of the additional features as a separate option but still does not offer cell level voltage and temperature display.

+(This is one of the downsides to AMSolar's use of the House BMS.
+You get no read out on the individual cells or their temperature.
+You'll have to relay on a 3rd party battery monitoring system.)

-## Why I chose the GBS 100Ah cells vs. 200Ah cells
+## Why I chose the 100Ah GBS Lithiums

 For a number of reasons;